KBryan/Web3-Gaming-Unity/README.md

 # Decentralised Mobile Gaming begins with WebGL === 0

 When tasked with describing the future state of mobile blockchain games, I first had to look at the current state of web3 gaming.
 If you have had any exposure to the blockchain gaming ecosystem, you have probably heard the words Axie Infinity, Blankos Block Party and the one that started it all CryptoKitties.
 Okay, so, honestly, this is a nothing burger.
 So what differentiates the current centralised game development from decentralised game development.
 Well, for one I recently read an article about people in the Philipines playing play to earn games full time during the pandemic.
-In many cases the people are making more money playing a video game than the jobs they had before tehe pandemic.
+In many cases the people are making more money playing a video game than the jobs they had before.
 So, in essence would this story be the same if the game was centralised?
 I would think not.
 There is something that I'm sure we can all agree on NFT's are the great divider.
+If you want to look into the future and try to define what mobile blockchains will look like.
+We only need to look at the present.

 ## NFT's